Sma-Das/Kaggle/Intermediate_ML/Missing_Values.md

 `MAE: 17791`

-Better but still not as good as outright dropping those columns
+Better but not by much...